null-char/rustrot13/README.md

 The code is extremely basic and is mostly just file I/O.

 ## How to Use
-If you want to, you can compile a release binary application by executing:
+If you want to, you can compile a release binary application by executing:\n `cargo build --release`\n
-`cargo build --release`
 The binary can be found in target/release.
-Try executing the app with --help in your terminal to get a list of possible commands and arguments.
+Try executing the app with --help in your terminal to get a list of possible commands and arguments.\n

-Another alternative is to simply run main.rs directly using cargo.
+Another alternative is to simply run main.rs directly using cargo.\n `cargo run`\n
-`cargo run`

 ### Encryption
 Currently, only encryption is supported.
 Simply run the command `rot13 encrypt [OPTIONS] <PATH_TO_FILE>` to encrypt something using ROT13.
 For help on the encrypt